The Center for Montessori Education

 - An option to earn a Master's degree in Montessori Education

-The Experience: Summer coursework followed by classroom experience
+The Experience: Engaging summer coursework and then classroom experience

-The program consists of eight weeks of full-time summer coursework and a nine-month clinical practicum in a Montessori classroom under the guidance of an experienced Montessori guide, with supporting guidance and additional academic content from Trine.
-Teacher candidates will be instructed in all academic and theoretical aspects of Montessori early childhood education, including child development and the use of Montessori hands-on materials for learning.
+The program consists of full-time summer coursework and a nine-month clinical practicum in a Montessori classroom under the guidance of an experienced Montessori guide, with supporting guidance and additional academic content from Trine.
+Teacher candidates will be instructed in all academic and theoretical aspects of Montessori Early Childhood, Elementary I, or Elementary I-II education, including child development and the use of Montessori hands-on materials for learning.